What Is FSA?

 Healthcare FSA

 You can use your FSA contributions to pay for costs for yourself, your spouse, and your dependents.
-This list is just an example of the eligible medical costs for which you can utilize your Healthcare FSA contributions.
-For a complete list, read “Common Flexible Spending Account (FSA) Eligible Items.”
+This list is an example of the eligible medical expenses for utilizing your Healthcare FSA contributions.

 - Acupuncture